mahithagarikipati/NetflixRecommenderSystem/index.md

 The size of the data is around 693 MB and contains details about the user id, movie id, ratings, timestamp, movie title, year of movie release, genres.

 This dataset contains around 20 Million ratings on 27 thousand movies which are given by 138 thousand users.

+### Understanding of Algorithms:

+#### Recommender Systems

+The main role of Recommender Systems is to recommend items to the user.

+The items recommended can be based on the previous items liked by the user or based on other users with similar preferences.

+This classifies the recommnder systems into 2 types - Collaborative Recommender Systems & Content Based Recommender Systems.

+#### Collaborative Recommender Systems:

+In this type of Recommender Systems, recommendations are made to user by collecting the data of users having similar preferences and taste.

+When applied to this project, it recommends movies to a user based on the ratings of other users with similar preference.

+In this project we use Pearson Correlation to recommend top 15 movies to the given user.

+#### Content Recommender Systems:

+In this type of Recommender Systems, recommendations are made to the user based on the user's preferences in the past.

+#### Pearson Correlation Coefficient:

+#### Alternating Least Squares
+#### Cosine Similarity:

 ###  About our modified dataset: